ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 ##### Enhanced DDL PVO Stability

-Improved reliability by strengthening exception handling in the DDL PVO phase.
+Altibase 7.3 offers improved reliability by strengthening exception handling in the DDL PVO phase.

 ##### Improved Protocol Validation

-Improved to prevent abnormal server termination and behavior caused by the transmission of invalid packets (malformed packets).
+Altibase 7.3 has been Improved to prevent abnormal server termination and behavior caused by the transmission of invalid packets(malformed packets).
 Packet validity is now checked during protocol processing, and in cases of abnormalities, the client's connection is terminated, and diagnostic logs are generated.
 To enable this feature, the default value of CM_MSGLOG_FLAG has been set to 3, and the default value of SERVER_MSGLOG_FLAG has been changed to 15.

 ##### Enhanced Transaction Stability - Multiple Rollback Segment